-This will allow you to have a private network between your services, helpful for situations where you want to have a public gateway for your API but leave internal communication private.
+Private Networking refers to a feature within Railway that enables private communication between services in a project and environment.
+This is helpful for situations where you want to have a public gateway for your API but leave internal communication private.

-Every service gets a DNS name under the
+Every service in a project and environment gets an internal DNS name under the

 During the feature development process we found a few caveats that you should be aware of: